Equity Compensation: How It Works and How to Implement It

 4. Establish a vesting schedule and termsDetermine how long the vesting period will be for each type of equity compensation you offer employees.
 Define any terms that will impact how and when employees can exercise and sell shares, and make sure to document these in your employment contracts.
 Include all of the information employees need to know: how many stocks are available to the employee or contractors, what kind of equity, and how long it will take to vest.
 For startups, the standard vesting schedule for equity awards is usually four years, with a one-year cliff.
 This means that an employee needs to work at least one year before earning any shares or exercising stock options.
 They also must remain at the company for four years before all of their stocks are fully vested.
 If they leave before this four-year period is over, the employee can only keep a percentage of their stock, and only if they’ve left after the 12-month mark.
 For example, if an employee left after two years, they would only receive 50% of their promised equity.
 But, if they left before one year, they wouldn’t be able to receive any stock.
 The four-year vesting period with a one-year cliff doesn’t work for every company.
 You may establish a shorter vesting period to attract talent faster or set a longer one if you want to increase employee retention.
 The further down the road you’re looking, the longer your vesting schedule should be.

-Streamline employee compensation with Pilot’s robust payroll and HR platformManaging payroll for a complex roster of employees can be challenging.
-With Pilot’s powerful and user-friendly payroll and HR platform, you can easily manage compensation for all your team members — whether they’re contractors or employees, and whether they’re in-house, remote or international — from one centralized place.
+Streamline employee compensation with Plane’s robust payroll and HR platformManaging payroll for a complex roster of employees can be challenging.
+With Plane's powerful and user-friendly payroll and HR platform, you can easily manage compensation for all your team members — whether they’re contractors or employees, and whether they’re in-house, remote or international — from one centralized place.
 You can ensure that your employee contracts stay compliant with labor laws all over the world by consulting our team of legal experts.
-Pilot makes it simple for you to focus on the big picture and big decisions while we handle your payroll, employee benefits, and contracts for you.
-Try Pilot out today to find out how we enable startups and companies to compensate remote employees and contractors quickly and effectively.
+Plane makes it simple for you to focus on the big picture and big decisions while we handle your payroll, employee benefits, and contracts for you.
+Try out Plane today to find out how we enable startups and companies to compensate remote employees and contractors quickly and effectively.

 The information contained in this site is provided for informational purposes only, and should not be construed as legal advice on any subject matter.